Woman, 75, dies after being struck by vehicle in Camrose crosswalk | CBC News

 Around 3:45 p.m., a driver turning north onto 68th Street from Marler Drive struck a pedestrian who was using the crosswalk, police said in a news release.

-Police didn't release any further information about the victim or the driver but thanked witnesses who they said helped the injured person at the scene.
+Police are not releasing any further information about the victim or the driver but thanked witnesses who they said helped the injured woman at the scene.

-The driver remained at the scene of the accident.
+The driver remained at the scene of the collision.
 Police continue to investigate.